jic5247/ExtendedToDo/README.md

 Completed User Stories:

 * [x] 1.
-(Suggested) Persisted the todo items into SQLite instead of a text file
+(Suggested) Persisted the todo items into SQLite
 * [x] 2.
-(Optional)  extended the basic ListView to ExpandableListView
+(Optional)  implememnt ExpandableListView instead of basic ListView
 * [x] 3.
 (Suggested) Improved style of the todolist items with a custom adapter (ExpandableListAdapter)
 * [x] 4.
-(Suggested) Added support for completion due dates for todo items (display within listview item, editable)
+(Suggested) Added due dates for todo items and display within listview item (in-place editing)
 * [x] 5.
-(Optional)  Did Better implememnt for editing text than suggestion by using Use "ExpandableListView"
+(Optional)  Did editing text with "ExpandableListView" (Better than fragment, no popup)
 * [x] 6.
-(Optional)  Added support for selecting the priority of each todo item
+(Optional)  Added priority of each todo item and display in item (Seekbar, Spinner: in place re-editing)
-*                    (display in listview item, Spinner, Seekbar)
 * [x] 7.
-(Optional)  Improved the UI / UX, tweaked colors and backgrounds (drawable)
+(Optional)  Improved the UI / UX, tweaked colors and backgrounds (xml files in drawables)
 * [x] 8.
-(Optional)  Implemented drag and drop to make the item's order changable for ExpandableList
-*                    (Only found a example for ListView, there is no suitable example online so far like my implementation)
+(Optional)  Implemented "drag and drop" to re-order items in ExpandableList(Only found a example for ListView, there is no suitable example online so far like my implementation for ExpandableListView)

 Notes: